Statue of pioneer linked to California Gold Rush is removed

 “OK, he’s Sutter, but he’s a real son of a b——,” said Frank Condon, a playwright who was walking to a doctor’s appointment.
 He had marveled hours earlier that it was still standing and wondered why it hadn’t been taken down.

-Sutter, a European immigrant who had built a fort in Sacramento in the mid-1800s, had laid claim to land on the American River in Coloma about 35 miles away in the Sierra foothills.
+Sutter, a European immigrant who had built a fort in Sacramento in the mid-1800s, had laid claim to land on the American River in Coloma about 35 miles (56 kilometers) away in the Sierra foothills.
 James Marshall, a carpenter, was building a mill there for Sutter when he discovered gold in 1848.

 The two tried to keep it a secret, but word got out and men flocked to the foothills in search of their fortune.